 Below are a few of my favourite photos from this year’s walk.

 There aren’t too many places in Calgary which are truly “gritty”, but I’ve been working on a collection of images for years which seem to fit the definition in a visual way.

 I’d like to share a few photos of my favourite areas around Saint John taken during my visits at Christmas as well as in May.

 St. Andrews, New Brunswick was recently recognized by USA Today as the top Canadian destination to visit.
 I thought it would be a great time to blog about my recent visit to the historic Van Horne Estate on Minister’s Island which is near St. Andrews.

 You can only access Minister’s Island by driving across the ocean floor during low tide.
 As a result, the tourist site’s hours of operations vary daily.
 You can end up trapped on the island if you fail to return to the mainland before the tide comes in!
 Continue reading

 Inglewood is Calgary’s oldest neighbourhood, containing the city’s oldest surviving building (Fort Calgary), and is the city’s original downtown centre.
 Today, it is primarily a shopping and arts district, in addition to being a beautiful place to photograph at night.

-I’d like to share a few of my favourite photos taken on Stephen Avenue at night over the past year.
+In this post, I share a few of my favourite photos taken during a recent weeknight walk through the neighbourhood.
 Continue reading